All posts by Stepparent Adoption Forms

 Who can adopt.

-A stepparent in Nevada can file to adopt his or her step child.
+A stepparent in South Dakota can file to adopt his or her step child.
 The stepparent must be legally married to the child’s parent.

 In some states, a domestic partnership and same-sex marriages may also adopt under the step parent adoption laws.